 ATrust@ has the meaning given to that term in the introductory paragraph to this Agreement.

-ATrust Agreement@ means the Trust Agreement of Hawaii 125-0 Trust, dated as of November 15, 2000, executed by Wilmington Trust Company, as Owner Trustee, and the initial Certificate Holder, and consented to by the Lenders by means of execution of this Agreement, as such agreement may be amended, supplemented or restated after the date hereof.
+ATrust Agreement@ means the Second Amended and Restated Trust Agreement of Hawaii II I 125-0 Trust, dated as of November 15, 2000, executed by Wilmington Trust Company, as Owner Trustee, and the initial Certificate Holder, and consented to by the Lenders by means of execution of this Agreement, as such agreement may be amended, supplemented or restated after the date hereof.

 ATrust Property@ has the meaning given to such term in the Trust Agreement .